Back to search results

 Why is it significant?

-The Weeroona Avenue bridge has historical significance for the active involvement of (Sir) John Monash in its design and construction, and of the important role that it, and its failed predecessor, played in the development of his career.
-It also has historical importance in demonstrating the Bendigo Council's enterprise and confidence in adopting new technology for its early twentieth century drainage system and urban improvements.
+The Kings Bridge, Bendigo Creek is significant for the active involvement of Sir John Monash in its design and construction, and the important role that it, and the first failed attempt at this bridge, played in the development of his career and engineering technology.

 Show more